patcadelina/prometheus-wiki/FAQ.md

 YAML is space sensitive so the most common problem is additional or missing spaces or tabs vs spaces.

 ### Error logs for "out-of-order series"
 see [4108](https://github.com/prometheus/prometheus/issues/4108).
-Usually caused when more than one Prometheus writes to the same data folder. <br/>
+Usually caused when more than one Prometheus server writes to the same data folder. <br/>
 Can happen in k8s or docker swarm environments where more than one replica can be scheduled to mount the same data folder.

 ### Error logs for "too many files open"